-This leaflet discusses sexual violence.
+This leaflet discusses sexual assault and sexual violence.
 If you are reading this leaflet it may be that you have experienced sexual violence, or that you are trying to offer support to someone who has experienced sexual violence.
 This leaflet describes feelings and difficulties survivors of sexual violence may experience.
 It offers some guidance on how they might help their recovery.
 It cannot hope to describe the way every survivor will feel.
 It discusses the things that survivors say have helped them and it tries to answer questions you might have about the physical and psychological effects of rape and sexual violence.
-It offers suggestions on where to find support.
+It also offers suggestions on where to find support.

 If you have been sexually assaulted, the most important thing is to try to be somewhere you feel safe.
 You might be in shock, so try to stay warm, and see if someone you trust can be with you.— Katie Russell, Rape Crisis England & Wales., What to do after rape or sexual assault